These Fall Christmas Trees Will Give You An Excuse to Put Your Tree Up Early

-I’m a firm believer that it’s never too early to put up the Christmas tree, but even I have to admit that September is a bit of a stretch.
+I’m a firm believer that it’s never too early to put up the Christmas tree, but even I have to admit that putting it up in September is a bit of a stretch.
 Luckily, there’s a new fall decorating trend that will give you an excuse to bring out your tree from storage.
 People are putting up fall Christmas trees, which is exactly what it sounds like: A traditional Christmas tree decorated with pumpkins, fall leaves, and all things buffalo check.
 Sign me up!

 Fall Harvest Tree

 This gorgeous fall display starts with a flocked Christmas tree, which I love because the lighter branches really make the orange and red decorations pop.
 Once you've got the tree, decorate it with faux flowers, dried corn stalks, and bows made from an orange plaid wire-edged ribbon ($7, Michaels).
 Using a wire-edged ribbon will help you create perfectly shaped bows, every time—no matter how big you tie them!
 Finish off the tree with faux pumpkins and felt leaves for a truly festive fall look.